hmueller01/pubsubclient3/README.md

 ## Limitations

  - The client is based on the [MQTT Version 3.1.1 specification](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) with some limitations.
- - It can publish at QoS 0, 1 or 2.
+ - It can publish at QoS 0 and since [v3.2.0](https://github.com/hmueller01/pubsubclient3/releases/tag/v3.2.0) also at QoS 1 or 2.

    **WARNING:** No retransmission is supported to keep the library as much memory friendly as possible.